11 surprising things you need to know about Tadej Pogačar

 Most professional cyclists spend their whole careers trying and failing to win a Tour de France stage.
 But Pog isn’t like most pros.

-In his five Tours de France since his debut, he has clinched the yellow jersey three times, propelling him to joint 6th in the overall list, with only Chris Froome (four wins) and Eddy Merckx, Bernard Hinault, Jaques Anquetil and Miguel Indurain (five) ahead of him.
-In that time, he’s racked up 17 stage wins, putting him eighth in the overall.
+The 2025 edition is Pogačar's 6th Tour de France.
+In that time, he has clinched the yellow jersey three times, propelling him to joint 6th in the overall list, with only Chris Froome (four wins) and Eddy Merckx, Bernard Hinault, Jaques Anquetil and Miguel Indurain (five) ahead of him.

 8. He’s finished on the podium of every Grand Tour he’s entered